osrf/srcsim/README.md

 # Space Robotics Challenge Simulation

-SRCSIM is the software used by teams participating in the Space Robotics Challenge competition hosted by the Space Technology Mission Directorate (STMD) and NASA.
+SRCSim is the software used by teams participating in the Space Robotics Challenge competition hosted by the Space Technology Mission Directorate (STMD) and NASA.